comp110-lytle/comp110/site/cqs/conditionals.md

 Next in the code, you should ask the player to "Guess a number: " using the `input` function and store their response as a *local variable* in the function.

-Then, print back the following string *exactly*: "Your guess was x."
-Where `x` is the number they input.
+Then, print back the following string *exactly*: "Your guess was x", where `x` is the number they input.

 Here's an example of what it should look like in your terminal: